 If at any time during the year the amount of a chemical you have at your facility meets or exceeds the following threshold amounts, the chemical may be reportable:

 - Extremely Hazardous Substances - 55 gallons, 500 pounds, or the Threshold Planning Quantity (TPQ), whichever is lower.

 - Hazardous Chemicals - 55 gallons or 500 pounds, whichever is lower (Note: There are some substances for which a higher threshold may apply; contact the Delaware EPCRA Reporting Program for more information).

 Facilities submitting Hazardous Chemical Inventory forms may be subject to an annual fee based upon the number and type of substances reported.
-There is a $40 reporting fee per Hazardous Chemical and an $80 reporting fee per Extremely Hazardous Substance.
 There are exemptions from reporting fees for certain substances and facilities.
 These funds are used to support the activities of LEPCs and to gather the data in a usable format to support local fire fighters and other emergency personnel in planning for and responding to emergencies at or near your facility.
 Reporting fees can be paid online within the Tier II Manager™ system.